MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-ios.md

 1. Implement your own UNUserNotificationCenterDelegate class and implement the `WillPresentNotification(...)` callback.

     ```csharp
+    using UserNotifications;

     public class YourOwnUNUserNotificationCenterDelegate : UNUserNotificationCenterDelegate
     {
         // This is a property that it is exposed so it can be used elsewhere.
-        public Boolean isInForeground {
+        public bool didReceiveNotificationInForeground { get; set; }
-                get;
-                set;
-        }

         public override void WillPresentNotification(UNUserNotificationCenter center, UNNotification notification, Action<UNNotificationPresentationOptions> completionHandler)
         {
             // Do something, e.g. set a Boolean property to track the foreground state.
-            this.isInForeground = true;
+            this.didReceiveNotificationInForeground = true;

+            // This callback overrides the system default behavior, so MSPush callback should be proxied manually.
+            Push.DidReceiveRemoteNotification(notification.Request.Content.UserInfo);

+            // Complete handling the notification.
+            completionHandler(UNNotificationPresentationOptions.None);
         }
     }
     ```

+    > [!NOTE]
+    > If you pass `UNNotificationPresentationOptions.Alert` to the `completionHandler`, the default callback will also be called when the user clicked the notification.
+In this case, you don't need to call `Push.DidReceiveRemoteNotification` explicitly here to avoid duplication.

-2. In your `AppDelegate`, add the following to the `FinishedLaunching(...)` to register your newly created custom `UNUserNotificationenterDelegate`:
+2. In your `AppDelegate`, add the following to the `FinishedLaunching(...)` to register your newly created custom `UNUserNotificationCenterDelegate`:

     ```csharp
-    // Continued from previous example.
+    private YourOwnUNUserNotificationCenterDelegate myOwnNotificationDelegate = null;

     public override bool FinishedLaunching(UIApplication application, NSDictionary launchOptions)
     {

         // Your code, e.g. App Center setup code is here.

+        if (UIDevice.CurrentDevice.CheckSystemVersion(10, 0))
+        {
             this.myOwnNotificationDelegate = YourOwnUNUserNotificationCenterDelegate();
             UNUserNotificationCenter.Current.Delegate = this.myOwnNotificationDelegate;
+        }

         return true;
     }
     ```

-3. (Optional) If you have implemented the App Center Push SDK `PushNotificationReceived:` callback, you may want adjust its behavior to a handle the foreground detection:
+3. (Optional) If you have implemented the App Center Push SDK `PushNotificationReceived` callback, you may want adjust its behavior to a handle the foreground detection:

     ```csharp
-    // Continued from previous example.
-    if (!AppCenter.Configured)
-    {
     Push.PushNotificationReceived += (sender, e) =>
     {
-            if (this.myOwnNotificationDelegate.isInForeground)
+        if (this.myOwnNotificationDelegate.didReceiveNotificationInForeground)
         {
             // Handle the push notification that was received while in foreground.
         }
         else
         {
             // Handle the push notification that was received while in background.
         }

+        // Reset the property for next notifications.
+        this.myOwnNotificationDelegate.didReceiveNotificationInForeground = false;
     };
-    }

-    // AppCenter.start after
-    AppCenter.Start(..., ... ,typeof(Push), ...);
     ```

 ### Detecting when a user has tapped on a push notification

-Sometimes it is helpful to determine if user has tapped or dismissed push notification.
+Sometimes it is helpful to determine if user has tapped push notification.
 To perform this task you must implement one of the callbacks defined in `UNUserNotificationDelegate`.
 Please see [Apple's documentation](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate) for more details.

 > [!NOTE]
 > The solution below requires iOS 10 or later.